michaelmoy/yocto-BBB-simple/README.md

 - beaglebone-yocto
 - genericx86-64

-The x80-64 build, while running from a USB stick, on my fastest machine, was very snappy and the browser looked nice.
-A dual mnitor setup created one big display window that had each half on a seperate display in a side by side layout.
+The x86-64 build, while running from a USB stick, on my fastest machine, was very snappy and the browser looked nice.
+A dual monitor setup created one big display window that had each half on a seperate display in a side by side layout.
 Unplugging one monitor fixed that but it was very interesting to see it layed out that way.